-Driving through the patchwork farmland that characterizes the English county of Somerset is more than picturesque – it’s the definition of classic English countryside.
-Then, you arrive in the cobbled, winding streets of Frome and ‘picturesque’ reaches a new level.
+Driving through the patchwork farmland that characterizes the English county of Somerset is more than picturesque – it’s the definition of classic British countryside.
+Then, you arrive in the cobbled, winding streets of Frome England and ‘picturesque’ reaches a new level.
 During my recent Somerset road trip with Dan, I knew I wanted to visit this quaint little market town… but besides being cute, are there actually things to do in Frome?

 Dan and I set out on a mission to explore, and report back on the best things to do in Frome.
 So is Frome more than just a pretty face?
 Let’s find out…

-Why should you visit Frome, UK?
+Why should you visit Frome England?

 Chances are, you may not have even heard of Frome (pronounced ‘Froom’ – that’s your first insider tip), a small market town in the county of Somerset.
 It’s firmly nestled in the countryside, yet only 30 minutes from Bath, an hour from Bristol, and 2.5-3 hours from London.